 This painting is currently on display at the Asian Art Museum until September 16th, 2018

 Becoming visually familiar with Shi-Tro deities provides tremendous benefit for practitioners who wish to achieve liberation in the bardo.
-This Chae-Thu style Shi-Tro thangka was created by Pema Namdol Thaye according to celestial measurements with the traditional method of using hand-ground earth pigments and semi-precious stones, and 24kt gold.
-It encompasses all one hundred peaceful and wrathful deities, as well as Guru Padmasambhava, Mandarava, Yeshe Tsogyal, the Five Vidyadharas, and three protectors: Ekajati, Mahakala Ma-Ning, and Shing Chong Sing Dong.
+This Chae-Thu style Shi-Tro thanka was painted by Pema Namdol Thaye in the traditional method of using hand-ground earth pigments and semi-precious stones, and 24kt gold.
+The painting, having taken more than twelve months of intense focus to complete, encompasses all one hundred peaceful and wrathful deities, as well as Guru Padmasambhava, Mandarava, Yeshe Tsogyal, the Five Vidyadharas, and three protectors: Ekajati, Mahakala Ma-Ning, and Shing Chong Sing Dong.

-The painting's composition is informed by the artist's twenty-five plus years of studying, painting, and sculpting Shi-Tro deities as taught to him by his master, the late Nyingma Abbot and artist, Lama Gonpo Tenzing Rinpoche.
-Exacting detail of each deity's iconography, including the unique emblems, colors, and identifying features follow the Karling Shi-Tro text, and correspond with personal instructions given to the artist by Lama Gonpo Rinpoche and Kyabje Chatral Rinpoche.
+The painting's composition and detail is informed by the artist's twenty-five plus years of studying, painting, and sculpting Shi-Tro deities as taught to him by his master, the late Nyingma Abbot and artist, Venerable Lama Gonpo Tenzing Rinpoche.
+Exacting detail of each deity's iconography, including the unique emblems, colors, and identifying features, follow the Karling Shi-Tro text, and correspond with personal instructions given to the artist by Lama Gonpo Rinpoche and Kyabje Chatral Rinpoche.